dehre/beaglebone-stuff/writing-lkm/README.md

 make
 ```

-If no errors popped up, you should be good already.
-A new file named `hello.ko` should have been generated:
+If no errors popped up, new file named `led_driver.ko` should have been generated:

 ```sh
 ls -l | grep *.ko